xiaoylu/DeepLearningNotes/DeepLearning/Math/Readme.md

 Important Functions
 ---
+* Softmax: good for approximating the probability on taking k different values.

-* Softmax: stablize it by making the exponent non-positive.
+It can be stablized by making the exponent non-positive.
 ```
 # Input: row vector X of shape (n, 1)
 # Output: row vector p of shape (n, 1), each component in range [0, 1]